rohan-uiuc/ncsa-hackathon-workflows/README.md

 * [Hackathon general info website](https://ai.ncsa.illinois.edu/news-events/2024/03/2024-ashby-prize-in-computational-science-hackathon/)

 ## Rules and Judging
-1. You can create anything you want but it **must involve computatoinal science**.
+1. You can create anything you want but it **must involve computational science**.
 2. You will be judgged primarially on innovation, inginuity and creativity, as well as the [other criteria mentioned here](https://ai.ncsa.illinois.edu/news-events/2024/03/2024-ashby-prize-in-computational-science-hackathon/) like your final oral presentation.